 Starting Back Up The Brentter.com Blog

 The last blog post on brentter.com was on December 29, 2011.
 It had been a while since I’d left my old day job in the advertising industry and really didn’t want to write about it anymore.
 So instead, I wrote about something I had done earlier that day for one of my clients, Use SQL queries to bulk-modify thousands of wordpress pages.
 There’s no irony in that being the last post seeing how a few years before I had to figure out how to change the video embed tags from my previous video host (which went bankrupt and 2 days later deleted all their videos) to youtube.
-When that happened all of a sudden 99% of my pages had non-working video players.
-We’re talking about almost a thousand video files that were now gone.
-Watching the latest ads that are about to come out was the reason most of my visitors even came to my site in the first place and now, overnight, they were gone.
-I had probably 50% of them backed up and while wishing my internet connection was faster that first night (it took me a few days to finish my upload) I also started looking for replacements.
-I also had to change out all of the embed tags.
+When that happened all of a sudden 99% of my pages had non-working video embeds.
+While some were backed up, there were a lot that only lived on that now dead video host.
+As I re-uploaded what I could over on youtube that meant I also had to change out all of the embed tags.
 Now I won’t lie, my first instinct was to be lazy about it.
 Back then I was using wordpress/mysql.
 I did what most wordpress users would do in that situation and I searched for a plugin to do it for me.
-But low and behold, wordpress and php back then just wasn’t a good combination for long-running, resource intense tasks managed by the CMS system.
+But low and behold, wordpress and php back then just weren’t a good combination for a long-running, resource intense task like the one that I was in need of.
 This had to be dealt with more directly.
-Every post is stored in a mysql table for the blog so all I needed to do was have it search for instances of the video tag and swap it out for the new one.
+Every post was stored in a mysql table for the blog so all I needed to do was have it search for instances of the video tag and swap it out for the new one.
 So there it was, the worst day of this site ended the same way the last day of this site would years later, with SQL.
 At least it wasn’t DNS.

 So Why Did You Care So Much About The Site?

 Believe it or not, this website once was popular.
 It was consistently ranked as one of the top 50 advertising blogs on the internet (though this was back when very few people actually had blogs) and I was making a decent amount of money every month through sponsors and site traffic.
 Getting the content was easy back then too, I had emailed just about every advertising, PR and production agency I could find proposing them this great offer: Send me your ad campaigns before you launch them and I’ll give you free publicity.
 To add to that for emails that I’d send to creative departments is I would also post whatever attribution/credits you send along with it along with the ad.
 For production companies I’d email their creative directors and/or copywriters.
-While a PR agency might have seen a blog as not worth the effort, the folks who work in creative jumped at the chance of finally getting recognized for their work in public.
-Eventually that led to me being asked to write articles on other marketing sites, most of which are now also dead, and scored me free passes to all the AdTech conferences in SF, Chicago and Miami (Thanks to Steve Hall for that).
+While a PR agency might have seen a blog as not worth the effort, the folks who work in creative jumped at the chance of their names being posted along with their work.
+Eventually that led to me being asked to write articles on other marketing sites, most of which are now also dead, and scored me free passes to all the AdTech conferences in SF, Chicago and Miami (Thanks to Steve Hall for that, they were truly great memories).
+I’d eventually leave traditional advertising and with that maintaining this advertising blog became more and more of a chore than a fun hobby so one day I just decided to stop.

 Why The Change Of Heart?